Lalefal/SannasLittleHelper/README.md

 This is a school project for Robotic Process Automation course: Mailing Assistant Robot for my friend [Sanna Hellikki's](https://holvi.com/shop/sannahellikkiturunen/) online store to process the orders.

 Robot
+- logs in to Holvi and to Posti pages
-- checks the amount of unprocessed orders
+- checks the amount of unprocessed orders at Holvi
 - chooses the last unprocessed order
 - checks how many items are on the order and to which country it is ordered to
   - if one product + delivery fee and to Finland: